- Overview

 - display existing comments in an XLSX file.

 Comments can be managed: - via the Comment advanced property.
-This property is used to find out and modify the comments associated to a cell via the following properties:
+This property gets and sets the comments associated to a cell via the following properties:

 | | Position | Name of the associated cell.
 This property is read-only. | Rectangle | Rectangle variable.
 Defines the rectangle in which the comment is displayed.
 The Width and Height properties determine the size of the rectangle (in millimeters), while X and Y determine the position of the comment (in millimeters with respect to the beginning of the current sheet. | Text | Comment text. | Visible | - True to show the comment,